-For just $14 per person, you and your family can enjoy unlimited access to all the farm’s facilities and activities which include a pumpkin patch, a picnic area, a hay barn, and train and pony rides.
+For just $16.80 per person, you and your family can enjoy unlimited access to all the farm’s facilities and activities.
+These include a pumpkin patch, a picnic area, a hay barn, and train and pony rides.

 There’s also a huge playground for kids,12 petting zoo barns, a swimming pool with water slides, and a volleyball area.

 Old Macdonald’s Farm also offers discounts to military personnel and senior citizens.
 Kids under the age of 18 months can enjoy a fun day at the park for free, and in addition to that, will get a free pumpkin from the patch.

 With so many activities to offer, it’s no wonder that Old Macdonald’s Farm is a favorite hangout for many families in Houston.
 If you’re interested in a visit to the Old MacDonald Farm, then just know that you’ll be headed to the best pumpkin patch in Houston, TX.